 I was thrilled.
 (Big grin.)
 But after listening, I was even more pleased at the quality of the professional narrators Scribd had chosen for my books.

-Right now a narrator is turning Released and Retrieved, the first two books in my Shapeshifters’ Library fantasy series, into audiobooks.
+Faith Connor read Released, the first book in my Shapeshifters’ Library fantasy series, into an audiobook and Rebecca Ehrenpries read Retrieved.
+Later Sacha Dunbrooke and Maria Liatis read the the final books (my secret favorites).
 Little did I imagine, when writing the series and creating an international cast of quirky characters, that one day a narrator would be asking me about how each of my characters sounded and how to pronounce words and names that had lived only in my head.

 Sometimes called “the Netflix for books,” Scribd Inc. is an American e-book and audiobook subscription service that offers one million ebooks, audiobooks, magazines, and more.
 80 million users can access unlimited books a month from 1,000 publishers.
 Scribd audio titles are available to Scribd subscribers.